 To turn extensions off, you’ll need to open Preferences:

 - Launch Safari and go to Safari > Preferences.

 - Go to the Extensions tab.

 - Check the box next to an extension and click Uninstall.
-Click Show in Finder when prompted and move the extension to the Trash Bin.
+When prompted, click Show in Finder and move the extension to the Trash Bin.

-Repeat this process with each extension until you find the one that has been causing problems (you no longer see the pop-up after it’s been uninstalled).
+Repeat this process with each extension until you find the one causing problems (you will no longer see the pop-up after it’s been uninstalled).
 Once you locate the culprit, check for any available updates to see if getting the latest version of the app solves the problem.

 Check your Mac for malware

-Malicious files can cause your Mac to act in all kinds of unexpected ways, including causing Safari to crash, freeze, or restart.
+Malicious files can cause your Mac to act in unexpected ways, including causing Safari to crash, freeze, or restart.
 If malware that’s gone unnoticed may be causing Safari Web Content to crash unexpectedly, you’ll want to find a good option for malware removal.

 You’ve got a lot of options for malware removal software, but I again found CleanMyMac X to offer the most streamlined solution.
 Its Malware Removal module allowed me to perform a deep clean of my Mac and helped me detect files I didn’t even know were there.